testaliaa/testaliaa/README.md

 - 👋 Hi, I’m @testaliaa
 - 👀 I’m interested in technology, machine learning, AI, and cats.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on any object-oriented programmmin.
+- 💞️ I’m looking to collaborate on any object-oriented programmming.
 - 📫 How to reach me liatesta1@gmail.com

 <!---